dev-mas-ud/dev-mas-ud/README.md

 # 👋 Hi, I'm Masud

-I'm a **Frontend Developer** who specializes in turning **Figma designs into pixel-perfect, fast React/Next.js apps**.
+I'm a **Front-End Developer** specializing in **React, Next.js, and TypeScript**.
-I focus on crafting clean, accessible, and high-performance user interfaces using modern web technologies.
+I build clean, accessible, and high-performance user interfaces that help brands deliver fast, engaging, and scalable web experiences.

 ---

 ## 🧩 About Me

-- I convert Figma designs into responsive, production-ready React interfaces.
+- I develop responsive, production-ready interfaces optimized for performance and accessibility.
-- Passionate about clean UI, UX precision, and smooth developer handoff.
+- Committed to crafting intuitive user experiences with attention to detail and consistency.
-- Strong understanding of component-based architecture, accessibility, and responsive design.
+- Skilled in component-based architecture, reusable UI patterns, and modern front-end best practices.
-- I love collaborating with designers and startups to bring ideas to life — visually and technically.
+- I collaborate with startups and teams to transform ideas into functional, user-centered digital products.

 ---